radixdlt/official-examples/getting-started/vanilla-js-dapp/README.md

 The `style.css` file contains the styling for the dApp.

 For more information about the hello-token you can find the scrypto project in the Radix Official-Examples repository [here](https://github.com/radixdlt/official-examples/tree/main/getting-started/hello-token) This project is a simple example of a Radix component that can be used to interact with the Radix Ledger.
 It is pre-deployed on the stokenet network and can be interacted with using the Radix dApp Toolkit.
 It contains a simple blueprint that allows users to claim a token and deposit it into their wallet.
 The other point of interest is the example of how to set up the `dapp_definition` metadata for 2 way verification in the Radix Wallet.
 This is a key feature of the Radix Wallet that allows users to verify the dApp they are interacting with is the correct one.

+## License

+The Radix Official Examples code is released under Radix Modified MIT License.

+    Copyright 2023 Radix Publishing Ltd

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software for non-production informational and educational purposes without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+    This notice shall be included in all copies or substantial portions of the Software.

+    THE SOFTWARE HAS BEEN CREATED AND IS PROVIDED FOR NON-PRODUCTION, INFORMATIONAL AND EDUCATIONAL PURPOSES ONLY.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ERROR-FREE PERFORMANCE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES, COSTS OR OTHER LIABILITY OF ANY NATURE WHATSOEVER, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE, MISUSE OR OTHER DEALINGS IN THE SOFTWARE.
+THE AUTHORS SHALL OWE NO DUTY OF CARE OR FIDUCIARY DUTIES TO USERS OF THE SOFTWARE.